meilisearch/documentation/learn/contributing/README.md

   - [Create an integration](https://github.com/meilisearch/integration-guides#building-an-integration)
 - Create written or video content (tutorials, blog posts, etc.)

-There are many types of contributions, and we value them all equally:
+There are many ways of contributing to the above repositories, and we value them all equally:

 - Giving feedback
 - Suggesting features